Skip to content

 kafka.create_topic("existing-topic")

-logger.exception("Permission denied to create topic")
+logger.error(f"Permission denied to create topic: {e}")

 except InvalidArgumentError as e:

-logger.exception(f"Invalid argument: {e}")
+logger.error(f"Invalid argument: {e}")

 except InternalError as e:

-logger.exception(f"Internal error: {e}")
+logger.error(f"Internal error: {e}")

 Consumer Group Management